Skip to content

 Safety in Lisbon Hostels

-Lisbon hostels are generally safe — Lisbon is one of Europe’s safest capital cities.
+Lisbon hostels are safe by European standards — Lisbon is one of the continent’s safest capital cities.
 Standard precautions apply:

-- Be cautious about who you share dorm details with at parties
+• Be cautious about sharing your dorm location at parties

 Violent crime in Lisbon hostels is essentially unheard of.
-Theft within dorms is rare but happens occasionally — the locker discipline is what prevents it.
+Theft within dorms is rare with normal locker discipline.
 See our is Lisbon safe guide for broader context.

 Hostels for Different Trip Types